Proofdoors and Efficiency of CDCL Solvers

 Early attempts to explain SAT-hardness focused on statistical properties of random $k$-SAT formulas, such as the clause-variable ratio.
 Experiments showed that as this ratio increases, the formulas undergo a phase transition, i.e., below a certain ratio they are typically satisfiable and above the ratio they are typically unsatisfiable, and solver runtimes peak near the threshold~\cite{mitchell1992hard,cheeseman1991really}.
 This suggested that hardness might arise from formulas lying near this region.
 However, these phenomena apply primarily to random instances and fail to explain the difficulty of industrial formulas, whose hardness is largely uncorrelated with density-based measures.

 Another line of work studies graph-theoretic width parameters such as treewidth, pathwidth, and cutwidth of the primal or incidence graph of a CNF formula.
 For formulas of bounded width, SAT can be solved in polynomial time via the Davis–Putnam algorithm~\cite{alekhnovich2002satisfiability,davis1958feasible}.
-However, real-world formulas typically have large global width yet remain easy for CDCL, for example, BMC formulas \cite{biere2009bounded}, indicating that bounded width alone does not explain solver performance.
+Huang and Darwiche augment DPLL with a caching scheme to construct OBDDs for CNF formulas, yielding complexity exponential only in the cutwidth or pathwidth of the variable ordering~\cite{huang2004dpll}.
+Prasad et al. also show that caching-based SAT algorithms with static variable orderings run in time $O(n \cdot 2^{2k_{\mathrm{fo}} \cdot w})$ where $w$ is the cutwidth and $k_{\mathrm{fo}}$ the maximum fanout~\cite{prasad2001combinational}.
+Wang et al. use a modified learning scheme on a DPLL style solver, yielding a time complexity exponential only in the cutwidth $w$ ~\cite{wang2001cutwidth}.
+However, real-world formulas typically have large width yet remain easy for CDCL, for example, BMC formulas \cite{biere2009bounded}, indicating that bounded width alone does not explain solver performance.

 Yet another set of theoretical concepts is backdoors and backbones, which capture the idea that a small set of variables controls the complexity of a formula.
 Backdoors identify variables whose assignment reduces the formula to a tractable class, while backbones consist of variables that take the same value in all satisfying assignments~\cite{kilby2005backbones}.
 While these notions admit strong theoretical guarantees, empirical studies suggest that industrial instances often have large backdoors, and backdoor size correlates weakly with CDCL runtime.
 In contrast, backbone variables appear more frequently in practice, but their presence alone does not explain how CDCL efficiently discovers the relevant assignments \cite{zulkoski2018learning}.